johnbillion/action-wordpress-plugin-attestation/readme.md

 ## Can I call this action within a reusable workflow?

-Yes, but be aware that when you verify an attestation you need to use the name of the repo containing the workflow file that performed the attestation.
-If your reusable workflow lives in a different repo then you'll need to use the name of that repo.
-If the reusable workflow is in the same repo as your plugin then it's fine.
+Yes, but be aware that when a consumer verifies an attestation they need to use the name of the repo containing the workflow file that performed the attestation.
+If the reusable workflow is in the same repo as your plugin then there's no problem, but if your reusable workflow lives in a different repo then they'll need to use the name of that repo.

 ## License